iremsudesahan/iremsudesahan/README.md

 - 👋 Hi, I’m @iremsudesahan
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning C/C++C# Database(SQL)
+- 🌱 I’m currently learning C/C++C# and Database(SQL)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me instagram: irolikaa linkedin: https://www.linkedin.com/in/irem-sude-%C5%9Fahan-59a055239?original_referer=https%3A%2F%2Fl.instagram.com%2F

 <!---
 iremsudesahan/iremsudesahan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.